About Us

 AR Team

-The AR Team focuses on developing the user interface within Unity using MRTK3.
+The AR Team focuses on developing the user interface for the SUITS challenge within Unity using MRTK3.
 They are responsible for building front-end AR features with Unity-specific functionalities such as spatial interactions, gesture controls and input logic tailored for augmented reality environments.

 Web Team

 The Web Team is responsible for building and maintaining the core technical infrastructure for CLAWS.
-This includes connecting our AR application with NASA’s telemetry server, our partner university’s Pressurized Rover, and our planned and established internal systems.
+This includes connecting our AR application with NASA’s telemetry server, our partner university’s Pressurized Rover, and our planned and established internal systems across projects.

 AI Team

-The AI Team ideates, develops, and integrates AI features that interface with the AR application.
+The AI Team ideates, develops, and integrates AI features that interface with our projects.
 Team members explore and implement key AI concepts such as computer vision, natural language processing, and machine learning to create interactive and adaptive experiences.

 Hardware Team

-The Hardware Team designs, builds, and implements devices that interface with the AR application.
+The Hardware Team designs, builds, and implements the RASC-AL challenge.
 Members learn and apply skills in CAD, 3-D printing, electronics, circuit design, and programming to prototype and translate their designs into working devices.

 UX Team